 The cultural exchange is about learning how to live within a small, emerging self-sufficient community along with non-human animals.
 You will learn all of the practical skill associated with animal care both physical and psycho-social.
 You will learn about the philosophy of eco-feminism and the ethics of care, which underpin our social framework.

 We hope to learn and grow from the experience and knowledge of travelers who may have much to contribute to said framework.
 We also provide an opportunity for language exchange.
 We are keen English teachers and always excited to learn new languages.

-The help required is mostly hands on, physical.
+The help required is mostly hands on and can be physically challenging.
 Primarily, we need help with the day to day running of the animal sanctuary, which may include building projects, constructing and mending fencing, cleaning up after non-human residents and tending to their daily needs.
 There are also opportunities to help with other tasks depending on your skills.
 For example, website maintenance, blog writing, grant writing etc.

 There are some set daily tasks that must be done and beyond that every day is different, depending on what is happening.
 We could be building a new shelter, mending fences or waiting out the rain indoors.
 Whatever the day brings, you can be sure there's never a dull moment.

 This host offers a language exchange

 This host has indicated that they are interested in sharing their own language or learning a new language.